chrysle28/binf6110_assignment03/README.md

 **Figure 1:** Rarefaction curve of sequencing depth versus the number of taxa observed (omnivore samples in red, vegan samples in green).

 ## 3.2 | Taxonomic Abundance
 Overall relative abundance of the omnivore and vegan microbiomes reveals a similar global composition, with _Bacteroidota_ and _Bacillota_ being the two main phyla.
 In both cases, _Bacteroidota_ is the dominant phyla, having an abundance of 50.1% in omnivores, and 40.7% in vegans (Fig. 2, 3).
 The genus abundances show a similar trend, with _Prevotellaceae_ being the most dominant family in both groups.
 However, _Prevotellaceae_ is much more abundant in the omnivore group (31.5%) than in the vegan group (15.4%), with the vegan group having a more equal split of families rather than having a purely dominant family.
 Consequently, the abundances of genera such as _Segatella_, _Phocaeicola_, and _Alistipes_ show a much more even split in the vegan group (Figure 3).
 Conversely, Segatella makes up 31.3% of genus abundance in omnivores (Figure 1).
 However, a Wilcoxon test reveals that there is no statistical difference between the two diet groups in terms of Segatella abundance (p-value = 1).
-Dynamic representations of the sunburst plots can be found at the [omni_sb.html](https://chrysle28.github.io/binf6110_assignment03/omni_sb.html) and [vegan_sb.html](https://chrysle28.github.io/binf6110_assignment03/vegan_sb.html) files.
+Dynamic representations of the sunburst plots can be found in the [omni_sb.html](https://chrysle28.github.io/binf6110_assignment03/omni_sb.html) and [vegan_sb.html](https://chrysle28.github.io/binf6110_assignment03/vegan_sb.html) files.

 <img width="1445" height="776" alt="omni_sb" src="https://github.com/user-attachments/assets/a48cd719-5fa9-4c7c-9d90-0ccbaadc6c24" />